Maryam Matar: Biography

 In 2004, Matar founded and directs the UAE Genetic Diseases Association, a volunteer organization in the UAE that works on issues centering around illnesses such as thalassemia, Alzheimer's, autism, and celiac diseases.
 This work has led to new screenings for genetic mutations in children, as Matar discussed in a 2017 article in Gulf News, and genetic testing for breast cancer, as Matar discussed in 2018 with the Khaleej Times.
-She also founded the UAE's Down Syndrome Association, which came about after she helped a mother at the beach who had a child with Down's syndrome.
+She also founded the UAE's Down Syndrome Association, which came about after she helped a mother at the beach who had a child with Down syndrome.
 In 2017, Matar gave the keynote speech at an event honoring healthcare professionals in the UAE.

 Matar has spoken in the press about rare diseases in the UAE, about periods of time when women should avoid making important decisions, about funding for health care initiatives in the UAE, and challenges for women in the UAE during the COVID-19 pandemic.
 She has co-hosted a daily radio program, "Akhirlak" about public health in the UAE.

 In 2012, Matar was named one of the 100 most powerful Arab women by Arabian Business magazine, and, in April 2015, as one of the "100 most powerful Arabs under 40" in Science.
 She was recognized by the Islamic Sciences Journal as among the most influential Muslim female scientists, in 2014.
 Matar has twice been ranked fourth among Arab researchers and "the most powerful Emirati female researcher in science", according to The Arab Weekly, which also reported, in 2018, that Matar aspired to be the first Arab woman to be awarded a Nobel Peace Prize.